thehaou/twfav/README.md

 ## Features
 Base features:
-- Exports your liked tweets (on browser) into a JSON file.
+- Exports your images from your liked tweets (on browser) into a JSON file (gifs and other animated media not included).
 - Using the JSON file, fetches the tweet images and saves them with a naming convention that makes it easy to reconstruct the tweet URL.

 Full features: